Future Leaders Of The World Youth Program

 Soft skills are different from hard skills.
-Hard skill are learned skills such as mathematics, plumbing and engineering.
+Hard skills are learned skills such as mathematics, plumbing, and engineering.
 They are measurable and quantifiable.
 Hard skills are directly relevant to the job to which you are applying.

 TIP: Employers want employees who are able to interact effectively with others.
 These skills are also very hard to teach, so employers want to know that job candidates already have the soft skills to be successful.